 - Wellcome Trust

-All three of these fund asthma research, but they have distinct missions and funding strategies which you should consider.
+All three of these fund asthma research, but they have distinct missions and funding strategies that you should consider.

 Consider funders carefully and do not just dismiss one because it has previously funded very little in your field.
 If you are confident in your idea and are eligible, then funders want to hear from you.